Wulles/Wuco/README.md

 <img src="https://raw.githubusercontent.com/Wulles/eyethatseeseverything/master/Clothing_CataloguePromo.png" align="right">

-### Informations
+## Informations

-> Here have New *normal* clothes, and new *custom* clothes, what to order to replace you must replace to get better functioning.
+> Here we have *normal* and *custom* clothes, you choose what you want, and what to order to replace you must replace to get better functioning.

-> Work with all SWFs and Arcturus Releases.
+> Work with all SWFs, all Emulators, all all.

-> Last update: *9, november, 2020*.
+> Last update: *10, november, 2020*.

+### What folder?

+* Habbo Clothes - The normal clothes, from original habbo.
+* Wulez Clothes - The normal and custom clothes, from habbocity and others retros.

 ### Contact and Suport